Heavy Equipment Operator

-Students are registered as apprentices at the beginning of the program to a consortium of local employers and will complete three different in-school apprenticeship training components in tractor loader backhoe, dozer and excavator.
-The objective of the Heavy Equipment Operator program is to provide the student with a combination of training in core heavy equipment operator skills as well as trade-related skills such as mathematics, computer applications and communications.
+Students will complete extensive training in tractor, loader, backhoe, dozer and excavator operation.
+The objective of the Heavy Equipment Operator program is to provide the student with a combination of training in core heavy equipment operator skills as well as trade-related skills such as mathematics, surveying, computer applications and communications.
 Graduates of the program will have demonstrated the ability to operate equipment in a safe and efficient manner, perform pre-op inspections and preventative maintenance, install attachments, load and unload equipment, and read and interpret legislation, site plans, and manufacturer manuals.

 Length: One-year Ontario College Certificate program

 Delivery Sequence: Guelph - August/2015 (Open) - Fall | Winter

 You will be sitting for extensive periods of time on vibrating and/or bouncing machinery, and occasionally lifting and carrying items up to about 50 lbs/22.5 kg.
 This will require long periods of concentration and focus.
 You will be subject to lengthy periods of physical restriction and isolation, time pressures, productivity requirements, physical discomfort and inclement weather conditions, and should consider your suitability to withstand these conditions in preparation for employment in this career.

 - Ontario Secondary School Diploma (OSSD), or equivalent, or 19 years of age or older with mature student status (See Mature Student definition for details.)

 - Grade 12 compulsory English, C or U, or equivalent, OR Conestoga College Preparatory Communications (COMM1270)